Home > HVAC > Industrial HVAC Installation: A Complete Guide

 This is where the plan comes to life.
 During the installation, our team works efficiently to install the new equipment and connect all the components.
 A critical part of this process is ensuring the unit is sized correctly based on precise load calculations that account for your building’s design, insulation, and orientation.
 We use modern techniques, like computer-aided design (CAD) tools, to map out and install ductwork for optimal performance.
 For larger facilities, we often incorporate zoned HVAC systems to give you more granular control over different areas.
 This meticulous approach ensures your new system operates at peak efficiency.

-Phase 4: Testing and Launching Your New System
+Step 4: Test and Commission Your New System

 Before we hand over the controls, we put your new system through rigorous testing.
 This commissioning phase is essential for catching any potential HVAC issues, like poor airflow or inconsistent temperature control, before they become problems.
 We verify that every component is functioning as it should and that the system as a whole meets the design specifications.
 We also implement controlled ventilation strategies, using high-efficiency air filters to optimize your indoor air quality.
 Once everything is calibrated and running perfectly, we’ll walk you through the new system and set you up for success with a proactive service maintenance program.